 RAISING ATTAINMENT IN PRIMARY SCHOOL SWIMMING

-Schools are also required to publish the percentage of pupils within their Year 6 cohort in the 2019 to 2020 academic year who met the national curriculum requirement to:
+Schools are also required to publish the percentage of pupils within their Year 6 cohort in the current academic year who met the national curriculum requirement to:

 - swim competently, confidently and proficiently over a distance of at least 25m